jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 <img src="/assets/capsule/face2.jpg" style="border:none;width:20%;">
 </div>

-A CNN model extracts the features correctly for the neurons in the lower layer, but can wrongly activate the neurons in the layer above for the face detection in a simple CNN model.
+A CNN model extracts the features correctly for the neurons in the lower layer, but can wrongly activate the neurons in the layer above for the face detection.

 <div class="imgcap">
 <img src="/assets/capsule/face4.jpg" style="border:none;width:60%;">